Codte/CardGame1-5/README.md

 How many tries does it take you to beat the AI?

-Drop the entire folder in Pycharm or another Python interpreter, make sure to 'pip install pygame'.
+Drop the entire 'Game' folder in Pycharm or another Python interpreter, make sure to 'pip install pygame'.

 Run the "main" file